Wemmy/aimbot_volarant_yolov8/README.md

 ## Overview

-This work is a fined tune version of [yolov8_aimbot](https://github.com/SunOner/yolov8_aimbot/tree/main).
-The main features are 1. add training features to existing pipline.
-2. Fine tuned model to detect Volarant characters.
-3. Add pose estimation model to imporve accuracy on head shot
+This work is a fine-tuned version of [yolov8_aimbot](https://github.com/SunOner/yolov8_aimbot/tree/main).
+The main features include 1. add training stages to existing pipline.
+2. Transfer learning to detect Volarant characters.
+3. Add pose estimation model to imporve accuracy on head shot.

 ## Installation